 Type of ECLS Transport Criteria for Consideration Primary ECLS Transportation A mobile ECLS team initiates ECLS at an outside facility and, after initial stabilization, the patient is transferred to an ECLS center.
 Patient is a good ECMO candidate; determined by the referring and accepting team.
 Timely response is essential.
 Adequate preparedness is paramount to avoid delays and optimize patient outcomes.
 Secondary ECLS Transportation A patient is currently supported with ECLS but must be transferred to another facility on ECLS support.
 Patient may require specialized management such as transplant or durable mechanical circulatory support.
 Patient may require another center's medical expertise.
 Family request.
 Tertiary ECLS Transportation Hospital A has a patient with ECLS indication and a mobile ECLS team from Hospital B goes to Hospital A. The ECLS team from Hospital B puts the patient on ECLS and transports the patient to Hospital C with ECLS capacity.
 In periods of high demand there may be a Hospital C without mobile ECMO but with ECMO capacity.
 A hospital with mobile ECMO team capabilities, but without the capacity to receive a patient, could carry out this transport.
 Preparation and coordination between the three institutions is required.
-A patient is currently supported with ECLS but must be moved within an Institution.
+Intra-Facility ECLS Transfer A patient is currently supported with ECLS but must be moved within an Institution.
 Possible reasons for intra-facility transfer: patient may require a diagnostic test (e.g., CT scan), may require a procedure, or be transferring to a different floor.

 Repetition is critical for ECLS transport programs.
 If transport is not a regular part of the ECLS program's practice, the center should consider a partnership with locally available ECLS transport services.
-Such an arrangement would not disqualify a center from Level 1 status under the ELSO Center Certification program.
 For more detailed guidance on ECLS transport, please see the ELSO Guideline on ECLS Transport.3